newmonte/My-TTGO-Watchfaces/README.md

 [![victorinox](victorinox/watchface_theme_prev.png)](victorinox/watchface.tar.gz)
 [![cartier](cartier/watchface_theme_prev.png)](cartier/watchface.tar.gz)

-# Other retository
+# Other repositories

-You can find more watch faces by looking on GitHub for [PG-TTGO-Watchfaces](https://github.com/PGNetHun/PG-TTGO-Watchfaces).
+You can find more watch faces by looking on GitHub for [topic my-ttgo-watch-face](https://github.com/topics/my-ttgo-watch-face)

+An overview of all [sharandac watchfaces repository](https://sharandac.github.io/My-TTGO-Watchfaces/).

+Another good place to find more watch faces by looking on GitHub for [PG-TTGO-Watchfaces](https://github.com/PGNetHun/PG-TTGO-Watchfaces).

+Feel free to clone them and create yours!